ccssmania/TestHomeSelect/readme.md

 - Composer
 - PHP 7^

-Download the git `git clone https://github.com/ccssmania/TestHomeSelect TestHomeSelect` and put it in "htdocs" folder or "www" depends of ypur local server. access the `cd TestHomeSelect`  and type
+Download the project `git clone https://github.com/ccssmania/TestHomeSelect TestHomeSelect` and put it in "htdocs" folder or "www" depends of ypur local server.
+`cd TestHomeSelect`  and type
 `composer update`

 open the `.env` file and modify it according to your apache and `SQL` specifications.